 Giving the team opportunities to celebrate each other’s good news is a strategic way to form genuine human connections.
 Personal milestones don’t need to be limited to engagements, anniversaries, graduation, birthdays, or new family members.
 Achieving a weekly goal, a life-long dream, or knocking off a bucket list item are equally exciting things that should be celebrated.

-Employee recognitions don’t need to be reserved for grandiose or “worthy” happenings.
+Employee recognition doesn't need to be reserved for grandiose or “worthy” happenings.
 Often, we tend to focus on recognizing what the other person did and not how it made us feel.
 Anything that brings a note of positivity or makes a difference in your day is worthy of a recognition.
+It's essential to shift the focus from only acknowledging specific accomplishments to appreciating the impact on individuals and the team's overall morale.
+Recognizing the positive influence of actions, regardless of scale, creates a culture of appreciation that resonates with employees.
+In cultivating a culture wherein employees feel seen, heard and valued, organizations will be better equipped to mitigate the turbulent trend of quiet quitting and foster more positive workplaces that will serve as examples for others.

 At its core, this trend of quiet quitting indicates a shift in employee priorities and urges us to change how we think about work.
 Every aspect of our lives - both professional and personal - takes up space in our minds.
 It’s important to redraw some lines so that our goals and dreams outside of work are being fulfilled as well.